castlegateit/cgit-zero/README.md

 These are provided as examples and can be extended or removed as required.

 ## ACF Options Page

 To use the options page in the Zero theme please install Advanced Custom Fields and the ACF Options Page.
 When both of these are installed then the options page will appear.

-The options page has the following fields, these are the names to use in your template: telephone email address registered_address registered_no registered_in_which_country vat_number
+The options page has the following fields, these are the names to use in your
+template:

+*   `telephone`
+*   `email`
+*   `address`
+*   `registered_address`
+*   `registered_number`
+*   `registered_country`
+*   `vat_number`

-These options are created in the acf.php file.
+These options are created in the `acf.php` file.
 These can be edited through this file, but will not display in the ACF interface.

-To generate these fields, you create them in a WordPress site and use the 'Export' tool to 'Export to PHP', this generates code that you copy to the acf.php file.
+To generate these fields, you create them in a WordPress site and use the 'Export' tool to 'Export to PHP', this generates code that you copy to the `acf.php` file.

 ## License